This Is AuburnAU Scholarly Repository

 Hall, Joshua M; Warner, Daniel A; http://orcid.org/0000-0002-5587-3402 (2019-09-15)

-Two components of global change, climate change and urbanization, both contribute to increased ambient temperatures that may induce heat stress or mortality in animals.
-Each phenomenon independently results in both increased ...
+Two components of global change, climate change and urbanization, contribute to increased ambient temperatures that cause heat stress or mortality in animals.
+Many animals can respond to harmful temperatures behaviorally; ...

 The Vitamin A-Redox Hypothesis: A Biochemical Basis for Honest Signaling via Carotenoid Pigmentation